SimpleCodeCX/koa-ts-cli/README.md

 A simple CLI for create koa + ts project: `koats create myProject`.

 ## Templates
-Koats provide three templates that are all based on ts.
+koats provide three templates that are all based on ts.

 - [koa-ts-base-template](https://github.com/SimpleCodeCX/koa-ts-base-template)

   This is a basic of koa project structure, integrated with ts.
-If you want to custom the structure of the project, this template is for you
+If you want to custom the structure of the project, this template is for you.

+  For more details, please see [https://github.com/SimpleCodeCX/koa-ts-base-template](https://github.com/SimpleCodeCX/koa-ts-base-template)

 - [koa-ts-full-template](https://github.com/SimpleCodeCX/koa-ts-full-template)

-  This is a full project structure, integrated with ts.This project has been configured with a mysql database, support different environment(local,dev,prod) configuration, some custom koa middleware have configured, and it has been the definition of a unified api response format.
+  This is a full project structure, integrated with ts.This project has been configured with a mysql database, support different environment(dev,prod,testing) configuration, some custom koa middleware have configured, and it has been the definition of a unified api response format.

+   For more details, please see [https://github.com/SimpleCodeCX/koa-ts-full-template](https://github.com/SimpleCodeCX/koa-ts-full-template)

 - [koa-ts-full-stack-template](https://github.com/SimpleCodeCX/koa-ts-full-stack-server)